Student Mentoring and Advising

 I am founder and co-advisor (with Martin Erwig) of this informal group of students and faculty that meets weekly to discuss a different research paper on programming languages.
 Most of the participants are programming languages graduate students, but we are also regularly joined by students from the theory and software engineering groups, by advanced undergraduate students, and last summer, even by a local high school student.

 If you’re interested in programming languages, you’re welcome to join too!
 Just send me an email so we know to expect you and so I can send you the paper to read in advance.

 Current weekly meeting time (Winter 2019): Wednesday 1pm, KEC 3114

-I am happy to lead a diverse team of smart and motivated students, who are also really excellent people.
+I am happy to lead a diverse team of smart, motivated, and kind students.